 - You showed me tangible appreciation (such as small gifts like a gift card to a coffee shop).

-- You let me know that I spiritually impacted your life (such as sending an email to him about a recent message that helped you grow).
+- You let me know that I spiritually impacted your life (such as sending an email to him or her about a recent message that helped you grow).

 - You prayed for me (such as sending a note telling your pastor that you prayed for him).